siva-123-hash/realmeWebsite/README.md

 <img src="src/img/realme%20website%20Product%20Images.png" width="100%" height="500px">

 # Project Context
-As like most people I have a smartphone. realme is a Chinese smartphone manufacturer and a subsidiary of BBK Electronics.
-And for this project I proceed as if the smartphone manufacturer were seeking to build a UK version of their smartphone website.
+As like most people we all have a smartphones. realme is a Chinese smartphone manufacturer and a subsidiary of BBK Electronics.
+For this project the smartphone manufacturer were seeking to build a UK version of their smartphone website.

-I was included into the development team, and which was given a client brief, project details and a Adobe XD design file.
+I was included into the development team assigned for this project.
+Which was given a client brief, project details and a Adobe XD design file.
 These hypothetical details in this demo project is the actual realme UK website located here: https://www.realme.com/uk/

 # My Objective
 My objective was to build a realme website which is exactly the same as the current realme UK website.
 My development process was to develop the website as if I was on a development team following a design brief.